cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 files that concisely specify the properties of, and the relationships between, the various tasks managed by the suite.

-Here we will look at the format and content of the :cylc:conf:`flow.cylc` file and how to configure suites.
+Here we will look at:

+- Folders which may (optionally) accompany a workflow configuration.
+- The contents of the :cylc:conf:`flow.cylc` file.
+- How to configure workflows.

 .. _SuiteDefinitionDirectories: